myndpm/open-source/libs/forms/README.md

 and [InputComponent](https://github.com/myndpm/open-source/blob/master/libs/forms/ui-material/src/components/input/input.component.ts)
 are already implemented in `DynFormsMaterialModule`.

-Then with the provided controls you could use them in a Config like this:
+Then with the provided controls you could use them in a Form Configuration like this:

 ```typescript
 export class MyFormComponent {